 Many living things have airways inside them.
 In mammals the airway attaches to the lungs which allows us to breathe.
 Humans need oxygen to breathe, which luckily is in the air all around us.
 This oxygen is made by plants, which convert the chemicals that we exhale (like carbon dioxide) into breathable air for us.
 This is why it’s so important for us to look after the plants around us and ensure they are here for our next generation.

 Not all animals need air to breathe.
 For example fish have specialised lungs that allow them to breathe underwater called gills.
 Have you ever thought about your airway and how you breathe?

-- See if you can make it rain!
+- See if you can make a lake or a mountain range!